ismailsunni/UAS-AutomatedWorkflow/README.md

 # UAS-AutomatedWorkflow

+This is the repository to store the work that has been done by Automated Workflow team for the Unmanned Aerial Systems for Applied Research 2019 in the University of Muenster.

 ![Classification Result](images/classification.png)

-This is the repository to store the work that has been done by Automated Workflow team for the Unmanned Aerial Systems for Applied Research 2019 in the University of Muenster.
+Classification Result

 ## Content